miltschek/OpenTTDAdmin/README.md

 1. Don't worry about any network issues, disconnects etc. The client works in an endless loop and tries to keep the connection active all the time.
 1. If you are done, you may stop the client, so that any resources are cleaned in a nice way.
 It is not a must.

+#### Known Issues

+As the number of integrations increase, the compiled library with dependencies gets very big.
+The project needs to be split into the library and separately into integrations.

 Demo App
 --------
 A simple app presenting how to use the library is to be found under [Demo](src/main/java/de/miltschek/openttdadmin/Demo.java).
 It shows on how to use all offered functions.